marcosmartinez7/marcosmartinez7/README.md

 What I like the most:

-- researching and building PoCs of emerging tech.
+- researching and building PoCs
 - architecture design
 - team leadership